About Product

 Other Names: Cashew Nut, Cashu, Cajou, Gajus, Maranon, Merey, Kaju, East Indian Almond, Anacardos.

-Origin: Grown in Benin.
+Origin: Grown in Vietnam.
 Packaged with care in Florida, USA.

 How to Maintain Optimum Freshness